What is the Primary Election?

 In the Primary Election, some contests are affected by political party and other contests are not.

-- In a party contest, voters registered Democratic or Republican vote for the candidate they want to represent their party in the General Election.
+- In partisan contests, voters registered Democratic or Republican vote for the candidates they want to represent their party in the General Election.
 The winning candidates from each party advance to the General Election.

 Who Is on my Primary Election Ballot?

 Offices Up for Election

 These offices are up for election in 2024:

 - President and Vice President (this race has its own separate primary election in March)

 - State Representative, districts 7, 8, and 9 (partisan)